 When you have a pet spayed or neutered, you are also helping to prevent life-threatening cancer like ovarian or testicular cancer.
 Altered dogs are also less likely to engage in unwanted behavior like fighting or wandering.

 Are Miniature Rottweilers Worth Learning More About?

 Even though there are relatively few smaller Rotties, people who have brought one into their lives have been very pleased with them.
 These dogs exhibit the same positive traits that make Rottweilers great pets, with a more manageable size.

-Regardless of whether these smaller Rotties come from purebred parents, they may have health conditions that Rottweilers, in general, are vulnerable to developing.
+Whether these smaller Rotties come from purebred parents, they may have health conditions that Rottweilers, in general, are vulnerable to developing.
 Puppies with dwarfism or that were runts may be more susceptible to some diseases.